lalanikarim/deepseek-ocr/README.md

 # DeepSeek OCR Web Application

 A FastAPI web application with a simple HTML UI for performing OCR on images using deepseek-ocr via langchain-ollama.
+The application can detect objects in images and draw bounding boxes with labels.

 ## Features

 - Upload image files for OCR processing
-- Apply natural language operations to OCR results
+- Apply natural language operations to OCR results (required)
+- Automatic detection of objects with bounding boxes and labels
+- Visual annotation of detected objects on the image
 - Simple, clean web interface
 - Connects to deepseek-ocr model via Ollama

+## Requirements

+- Python 3.13 or higher
+- Ollama server with deepseek-ocr model installed
+- `uv` package manager (recommended) or pip

 ## Setup